reepay/reepay-woocommerce-subscriptions/README.md

-# Reepay Subscriptions for WooCommerce plugin
+# Billwerk+ Subscriptions for WooCommerce plugin

-The Official Reepay Woocommerce plugin has been made for you to use on your wordpress site.
+The Official Billwerk+ Woocommerce plugin has been made for you to use on your wordpress site.
 Click below to download and install.

-Use the reepay plugin for:
+Use the billwerk+ plugin for:

-* Integration Woocommerce with Reepay subscriptions
+* Integration Woocommerce with Billwerk+ subscriptions

 # Supported versions